Trump campaign fundraising in July outpaced Biden, reversing trend from previous two months

 Trump is slated to headline fundraising events in the Hamptons this week, according to CNBC.
 And Ivanka Trump, the president’s daughter and White House senior adviser, appeared at a virtual fundraiser Wednesday that reportedly drew $4 million.

-Biden continued to close the cash-on-hand gap with Trump.
+Biden continued to close the cash-on-hand gap.
 Trump reported entering August with more than $300 million, and Biden reported about $294 million.

 The official fundraising figures will be made public by the Federal Election Commission on Aug.
 20.